YunoHost-Apps/duniter_ynh/README.md

 * [uCoin project](http://ucoin.io)
 * [YunoHost project](https://yunohost.org/#/)
-* There is still an issue installing on Debian Jessie 64bits
-* There is still an issue installing uCoin on ARM
+* (There is still an issue installing uCoin on ARM)